Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Maximal Cohen--Macaulay modules over degenerate cusps--II

 Let $\mU$ be an irreducible representation of $G$.
 Then it defines a left $\Lambda$--module $\mP_\mU := \rS \otimes_\kk U$, where an element $p[g] \in \Lambda$ acts on a simple tensor $r \otimes v$ by the rule It is easy to see that $\mP_\mU$ is projective and indecomposable and the top of $\mP_\mU$ is $\mU$ viewed as a $\Lambda$--module.

 Since $G$ is a finite cyclic group, all its irreducible representations are one-dimensional.
 For any $l \in \Pi$ let $V_l = \kk$ be the representation of $G$ determined by the condition $g \cdot 1 = \xi^{-l}$.
-From Theorem \ref{T:Auslander} we obtain the following description of indecomposable Cohen-Macaulay modules over $\rR$.
+From Theorem \ref{T:Auslander} we obtain the following description of indecomposable maximal Cohen--Macaulay modules over $\rR$.

-\begin{corollary} In the above notations, there exist precisely $n$ indecomposable Cohen-Macaulay $\rR$--modules.
-For any $l \in \Pi$ the corresponding Cohen-Macaulay $\rR$--module $I_l$ is
+\begin{corollary} There exist precisely $n$ indecomposable maximal Cohen--Macaulay $\rR$--modules.
+For any $l \in \Pi$ the corresponding maximal Cohen--Macaulay $\rR$--module $I_l$ is

 In other words, $I_l = \bigl\langle u^l, u^{l-1} v^{\bar{1}}, \dots, u v^{\overline{l-1}}, v^{\bar{l}}\bigr\rangle_\rR \subset \rS$. \end{corollary}